Fukui] Kumagawa-juku, the road that brought the bounty of the Wakasa Sea to Kyoto

 A 100-year-old warehouse!
 Renovated from an old private house and turned into a stylish café!

-In recent years, people attracted by the scenery and lifestyle of Kumagawa-juku have opened cafes and inns in renovated old private houses, attracting attention as tourist spots.
-In this issue, we will introduce two cafes that we visited!
+In recent years, people attracted by the scenery and lifestyle of Kumagawa-juku have opened cafes and inns in renovated old private homes, attracting attention as tourist spots.
+In this article, we will introduce some of the cafes we actually visited!

 irodori Labo.

-This 100-year-old warehouse-style cafe is located in Kumagawa-juku.
+A café in a 100-year-old warehouse structure in Kumagawa-juku.
 This is a shared café, so different stores open a café or hold events depending on the day.
-The day we visited was the day "irodori Labo." was open.
+The day we visited was the day that "irodori Labo." was open.

 Exterior view